phil0lucas/GoForCP/README.md

 # GoForCP
-Implementation of simple Clinical Programming outputs in Go
+Implementation of simple Clinical Programming outputs in Go.

-Traditionally, Clinical (sometimes callsed Statistical) Programming departments use SAS for Data Management, Summary and Reporting.
+Traditionally, Clinical (sometimes called Statistical) Programming departments use SAS for Data Management, Summary and Reporting.
 This is the final leg in a set of 3 small projects to create typical Clinical Programming (CP) outputs using other (open source) languages.